Supporting Students in Navigating LLM-Generated Insecure Code: Background Related Work

 \subsection{Educational Materials for Security}

 \PP{Cybersecurity Pedagogy} Cybersecurity plays a critical role in safeguarding digital infrastructure, ensuring data integrity, and maintaining trust in today's interconnected world.
 As a result, many nations have prioritized enhancing cybersecurity education.
 However, even the cybersecurity curricula of top-tier institutions remain fragmented and underdeveloped \cite{vykopal2025cybersecurity}.
 Furthermore, students' skills and knowledge often fall short of employers' expectations \cite{vykopal2025cybersecurity, attwood2023exploring, axon2022emerging}.
 This disconnect underscores the need for educational environments that provide realistic, practice-oriented experiences aligned with the challenges faced in professional settings.
 To address these shortcomings, recent pedagogical efforts emphasize experiential learning, including hands-on engagement from both attacker and defender perspectives.
-Activities such as Capture the Flag (CTF) competitions and reverse engineering exercises have proven effective in cultivating a deeper understanding of core cybersecurity principle~\cite{vigna2014ten,chapman2014picoctf,gavas2012winning}.
+Activities such as Capture the Flag (CTF) competitions and reverse engineering exercises have proven effective in cultivating a deeper understanding of core cybersecurity principles~\cite{vigna2014ten,chapman2014picoctf,gavas2012winning}.
 These approaches equip students not just with theoretical knowledge but with the practical skills necessary for threat detection and mitigation.
-Our work extends this experiential learning tradition by integrating LLM-based insecure code generation scenarios into students' development workflows, offering a novel and realistic context for critical security evaluation.
+Our work draws on this experiential learning tradition: like CTFs, Bifröst places students in a realistic adversarial scenario, but its primary purpose is to measure whether security awareness translates into behavior in AI-assisted workflows.